Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: Introduction

 In the following sections we first summarize briefly the basic elements of an effective field theory (EFT) treatment of the single-inclusive photon spectrum $d(\sigma v)/dE_\gamma$ in DM pair annihilation near the kinematic endpoint.
-For the DM model we refer to the widely discussed pure wino model, which features an electroweak triplet whose electrically neutral component is the DM particle, although some results apply more generally to DM particles in an isospin-$j$ multiplet.
+For the DM model we refer to the widely discussed pure wino model, which features an electroweak triplet whose electrically neutral component is the DM particle, although all results except the one for the soft function and the Sommerfeld factor apply more generally to DM particles in an arbitrary isospin-$j$ multiplet.
 We then present and discuss our result for the all-order resummed spectrum including both the Sommerfeld and Sudakov corrections.
 A more detailed exposition of the formalism as well as extensions will be reported in a longer article.
 While this work was being finalized, a similar EFT calculation of the endpoint of the $\gamma+X$ spectrum has appeared \cite{Baumgart:2017nsr}.
-The present EFT formulation refers to a finer photon energy resolution, but includes the one-loop corrections to all matching coefficients, soft and jet functions thus achieving NLL' rather than NLL accuracy for the observable in question.
+The present EFT formulation refers to a finer photon energy resolution, but includes the one-loop corrections to all matching coefficients, soft and jet functions thus achieving NLL' rather than LL accuracy for the observable in question.